franckess/genai-doc-search/README.md

 )
 ```

-If you select models other than the default, you must also adjust the IAM permissions of the `GenerateEmbeddingsFunction` and `GenerateResponseFunction` resources in the AWS SAM template:
+If you select models other than the default, you must also adjust the IAM permissions of the `GenerateResponseFunction` resources in the AWS SAM template:

 ```yaml
 GenerateResponseFunction: